-The Watergarden Hotel & Spa – Food and Drink
+The Water Garden Hotel – Food and Drink

-- Restaurant & Bar: The classy Watergarden Kafé is alongside the road (so noisy), but nicely designed with ponds and cushioned alcoves.
+- Restaurant & Bar: The classy Watergarden Kafé is alongside the road and is nicely designed with ponds and cushioned alcoves.
 The menu is extensive and the happy hours and daily specials are generous as it competes with elegant rivals nearby.